AlbrechtL/welle.io/RASPBERRY-PI.md

 Raspberry Pi 3 requires significantly more power than the original Pi, which could easily be run off a generic USB phone charger.
 The problem with such chargers is the fact that the USB cable is almost always too thin to reliably supply the required 5 volts the Pi 3 needs to run.
 Also, a phone charger is not necessarily a good power supply in general.
-Even powerful Apple 10w iPad chargers which outputs amps and amps of current, fails to deliver more than 4.6-4.8 volts to the Pi, which forces the Pi to go into "undervoltage" mode.
+Even powerful Apple 12W iPad chargers which outputs amps and amps of current, fails to deliver more than 4.6-4.8 volts to the Pi, which forces the Pi to go into "undervoltage" mode.
-In undervoltage mode, it reduces the speed of the CPU and GPU, which affects the entire operation of the system.
+In undervoltage mode, the Pi reduces the speed of the CPU and GPU, which affects the entire operation of the system.
+Hiccups in other parts of the system might occur, such as in RAM and I/O chips.
-This is noticeable by a lightning bolt icon in the top right corner of the screen.
+Too low voltage is noticeable by a lightning bolt icon in the top right corner of the screen.
 More info about the power requirements [here](https://www.raspberrypi.org/help/faqs/#powerReqs).
-The official Pi supply is a more beefy (and proper) power supply that provides 5.1 volts over a thicker cable, which mitigates the power loss in thinner generic USB cables.
+The official [Raspberry Pi universal power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply/) is a more beefy (and proper) power supply that provides 5.1 volts over a thicker cable, which mitigates the power loss experienced in thinner generic USB cables.
 However, when running with lots of peripherals, like a touch screen, mouse, keyboard, gamepad, bluetooth dongle, Wi-Fi dongle, RTL-SDR dongle and whatnot, even an official power supply struggles.
 The solution is to somehow add another official power supply, or an even beefier power supply that can output 5.1 volt, 4+ amps.